 What I like about LedgerDocs is its simplicity and basic workflow.
+You can tell a lot of thought went into the LedgerDocs workflow.
 If you feel frustrated and confused by all the apps out there but still want to reduce your physical paperwork and collaborate online, this app is for you.
 I found the workflow intuitive to how you would do it manually.

 The document management app is searchable making it easy to retrieve a document when you need it.

-I have to say, of all the apps I looked at, the price point on this app is PERFECT.
+I have to say, of all the apps I looked at, the price point on this app is PERFECT for small businesses.
 It's where all the app pricing should be in my opinion as it is affordable.

-As I mentioned earlier, LedgerDocs doesn't have OCR image processing of your receipt, which is a bonus in my mind .
-This allows me to keep my QBO workflow and just have LedgerDocs open to process the documents.
-There's a place to add notes.
-I can also rename the image or PDF if I want.
-If you like tags, it can handle that too.
+As I mentioned earlier, LedgerDocs workflow doesn't include OCR image processing of your receipt, which at times can be a bonus in my mind ... depending on what your objectives for the app were.
+This allows me to keep my existing QBO workflow if I want and just have LedgerDocs open to process the documents.
+However, after having used Hubdoc, I did like the OCR function when it worked.

 As you process each document in your LedgerDocs inbox, you file into folders that you can customize.
 The default filing folders are:

-I like this accounting app.
+I really, really, really like this accounting app.
 It is simple, affordable and "made in Canada" for Canadian bookkeepers.
 US bookkeepers would also have no problem using this app if it fits their workflow.

-It easily allows me to collaborate with my clients because it is in the cloud and you can create customized email addresses making it effortless to for the client to upload the data.
+The LedgerDocs workflow easily allows me to collaborate with my clients because it is in the cloud and you can create customized email addresses making it effortless for the client to upload the data.
 My clients don't need to be "techies" to use it as it draws on computer skills they already have.

 For my part, I don't spend my time troubleshooting why the darn app is not working the way I want it to because the LedgerDocs workflow matches the workflow I had already implemented years ago.